LeonidAsanin/algorithm-based-solved-tasks/README.md

 Project is building into an executable .jar file.
 So you can run it either in command prompt or your other favorite environment that support JVM for Java 17.
+To access a main page of the application go to http://localhost:8080/ in your internet browser.

 ## Developer
 Application was developed by Leonid Asanin.